Key Takeaways

 Upon closing the round, the dYdX team set out a plan to rebuild the platform from the ground up by building an exchange that would eliminate high Ethereum L1 gas fees once and for all.
 They considered many options including Starkware, NEAR, Solana, and even building their own optimistic rollup (OR) Layer 2, but settled on Starkware because of its high throughput, low latency, production readiness, and simple approach to on and offboarding from Ethereum.

-From onset, the Starkware build was planned at approximately 3 months, but took 7 to complete.
+From the onset, the Starkware build was planned at approximately 3 months, but took 7 to complete.
 The Layer 2 protocol launched in April 2021 and represented a new era for dYdX.
 The increased throughput was perfectly tailored for a decentralized exchange and allowed the platform to switch to cross margining, enabling multiple positions to be collateralized within one margin account.
 More importantly, the new protocol allowed dYdX to dramatically increase liquidity.
-As of April 2024, the exchange offers more than 62 markets up from just 3 initially.
+As of 2026, dYdX markets have expanded significantly, with dYdX’s own website referencing 200+ markets.

 dYdX Foundation Inception and DYDX Token Launch